slimtoolkit/slim/README.md

 * `--http-probe-retry-wait` - number of seconds to wait before retrying HTTP probe (doubles when target is not ready; default: 8)
 * `--http-probe-ports` - explicit list of ports to probe (in the order you want them to be probed; excluded ports are not probed!)
 * `--http-probe-full` - do full HTTP probe for all selected ports (if false, finish after first successful scan; default: false)
+* `--http-probe-exit-on-failure` - exit when all HTTP probe commands fail (default: false)
 * `--show-clogs` - show container logs (from the container used to perform dynamic inspection)
 * `--show-blogs` - show build logs (when the minified container is built)
 * `--copy-meta-artifacts` - copy meta artifacts to the provided location